 Students requesting waivers must adhere to the following deadlines:

-- For waiver requests where the course is to be taken in the Fall semester, students must submit the request no later than April 15th of the immediately preceding semester (for example, a waiver request for Fall 2015 must be made no later than April 15, 2015).
+- For waiver requests where the course is to be taken in the Fall semester, students must submit the request no later than April 15th of the immediately preceding semester.

-- For waiver requests where the course is to be taken in the Spring semester, students must submit the request no later than November 15th of the immediately preceding semester (for example, a waiver request for Spring 2016 must be made no later than November 15, 2015).
+- For waiver requests where the course is to be taken in the Spring semester, students must submit the request no later than November 15th of the immediately preceding semester.

 - Failure to follow these deadlines will result in an automatic denial of the waiver requests.
 If students cannot wait until a later semester to make the request then they will be required to take the full internship experience (3-units) regardless of prior experience.